bensnell/ofxRTLS/README.md

         // Do whatever you need to do :)
     }

-Take a look at the example for an in-depth look at using ofxRTLS with OpenVR.
-See below for instructions on switching the example to use Motive instead.
+Take a look at the examples for a more in-depth look at using ofxRTLS with ofxMotive and ofxOpenVRTracker.

-## Example - UPDATE TODO, examples are now split into two
-The example is setup to use `RTLS_OPENVR`, but this can be changed:

-- Change the Preprocessor Definitions (see "Setup" above) to have `RTLS_MOTIVE`
+## Examples
+There are two examples, one for Motive and one for OpenVR.
+In fact, the two examples are nearly identical; the only two differences being:

-- Similarly, change the defined constant in `example/src/ofApp.h`
+- the defined constant in `example/src/ofApp.h`
-- Edit `addons.make` to remove the ofxOpenVRTracker addon and include ofxMotive
-- "Clean" your project (potentially also delete the `.vs/` folder)
-- Regenerate project files

-You may have to troubleshoot further (see the [ofxMotive](https://github.com/local-projects/ofxMotive) README for help) and potentially regenerate project files.
-It may help, for example, to edit `addons.make` to remove the ofxOpenVRTracker addon since that isn't needed for ofxMotive.
+- which one of either ofxOpenVRTracker or ofxMotive is included in `addons.make`

+To run the examples, first declare the appropriate Preprocessor Definition (see "Setup").
+Then follow the specific setup instructions for whichever addon you are using (ofxMotive or ofxOpenVRTracker).
+For example, you will need to copy the required Motive libraries, and profile and calibration files into the `bin` directory if you are using ofxMotive.

 ## Troubleshooting